Braves vs. Nationals Player Props Betting Odds

-Ronald Acuna Jr. and Lane Thomas are two of the top players with prop bets available when the Atlanta Braves and the Washington Nationals square off at Truist Park on Friday (at 7:20 PM ET).
+Player prop bet odds for Ronald Acuna Jr., Lane Thomas and others are listed when the Atlanta Braves host the Washington Nationals at Truist Park on Saturday (first pitch at 4:10 PM ET).

 Braves vs. Nationals Game Info